ssec-jhu/evolver-ng/docs/source/usage.rst

 =====================

 Experiments are configured in the same manner as other components in the system, such as hardware described above.
-The eVolver has a set of named experiments, which in turn are made up of one or more :py:class:`Controllers<evolver.controller.interface.Controller>`.
+The eVOLVER has a set of named experiments, which in turn are made up of one or more :py:class:`Controllers<evolver.controller.interface.Controller>`.
 Each controller is a descriptor object that has a config section, for example: